Akshi01/subscription-lifecycle-ba-case-study/README.md

 # Learnova Subscription Lifecycle Optimization - Product and Business Case Study

+## TL;DR
+This project redesigns Learnova’s subscription lifecycle to reduce post-cancellation churn by introducing flexible options like pause, upgrade, and downgrade.
+Using root cause analysis and business impact estimation, the solution aims to improve learner retention, preserve learning continuity, and increase recurring revenue.This project redesigns Learnova’s subscription lifecycle to reduce post-cancellation churn by introducing flexible options like pause, upgrade, and downgrade.
+Using root cause analysis and business impact estimation, the solution aims to improve learner retention, preserve learning continuity, and increase recurring revenue.

 ## Overview
 This project presents a product and business analysis for improving subscription retention on Learnova, a professional learning platform.
 The case study focuses on reducing high post-cancellation churn by redesigning the subscription lifecycle to provide greater flexibility and maintain learner continuity.